Are you an international student?

 Image from aseanop.com

 Curtin University is yet another university whereby Malaysia is a branch of, with the original branch of the university being from Perth, Australia.
 The Australian branch is ranked #250 in the world.
-Here’s some details on the scholarship.
+Here are some details on the scholarship.

 Image from Alpha